Chunjee/graphicsearch.ahk/docs/README.md

 }
 ```

 For the last example, search for two images.
-If found, sort them by the closest to the center of the monitor and click the 3rd one.
+If four or more found, sort them by the closest to the center of the monitor and click the third one.
 ```autohotkey
 oGraphicSearch := new graphicsearch()